 Conservative Treatments the Patient Tried

 The patient underwent significant conservative care that included physical therapy, massage, and acupuncture with only temporary mild improvement in his symptoms more notably in his low back.
 He was still reporting pain scores of 3-8 out of 10 on typical days and was offered a spinal fusion surgery for intractable back pain.
 He reported no noticeable improvement in the Achilles tendon pain.

 Stem Cells to Avoid Back Surgery and Heal Achilles Tear

-The Achilles tendon was treated with a combination of fat derived stem cells, bone marrow concentrate and PRP with the use of ultrasound guidance to direct coverage throughout the affected area.
-The biologics were delivered throughout the damaged Achilles tendon and the retrocalcaneal bursa.
+The Achilles tendon was treated with a combination of fat-derived stem cells, bone marrow concentrate and PRP with the use of ultrasound guidance to direct coverage throughout the affected area.
+The biologics were delivered under live x-ray guidance.

 Stem Cell Treatment for Back Pain.